 My score report says I "Met the Minimum Requirement."
 Does that mean I passed?

-During the early phases of implementation, candidates must make a good faith effort on the test in order to meet the minimum requirement.
-Once a candidate has met the minimum requirement, they have fulfilled testing requirements for the endorsement.
+During Phase 1, candidates must make a good faith effort on the test to meet the minimum requirement.
+Once a candidate has met the minimum requirement, they have completed testing requirements for the endorsement.

 I met the minimum requirement for my test.
 What do I need to do next?

 Testing is one requirement candidates need to complete to earn an endorsement.
+Your preparation program must also recommend you for the certification and endorsement.
 Please contact your EPP (or, for out-of-state candidates, your evaluation report) for guidance on additional requirements and next steps to receive your endorsement.

 How do I know which test to take?
 When should I take my test?